victorstewart/quicperf/README.md

 1) Linux only
 2) at the moment these can only be run over loopback
-3) the only implementations currently supported are Picoquic and Lsquic, but more will be added (any that offer BYO-Networking can be easily).
-4) no GRO or GSO but will be added
+3) no GRO or GSO but will be added